 - Written Total (Out of 1750) : 647

 - PS : Please also indicate the approximate number of attempts in each General studies paper and optional paper.
 For how many marks did you attempt in each paper?
 I attempted all the questions and when I was not confident I wrote low quality filler answer.
 That strategy clearly backfired as evidenced by my abysmal performance in GS.
 So, I think it is better to answer only those questions that one is sure of and present them systematically and in an organized fashion.

 Interview (Out of 275)

 - Marks for Personality Test : 204

 ClearIAS.com: What do you think as the main reason for your success?
 Whom do you credit for your success (any special help from friends, teachers, family, coaching institutes or other sources)?

-Main reason was my own personal desire and timely action on my part.
-But of course nothing would have been possible without the unflinching support of my parents.
+The main reason was my own personal desire and timely action on my part.
+But of course, nothing would have been possible without the unflinching support of my parents.
 Friends have always supported and motivated me.